freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/score-reels.md

 <img src="score-reel-display-inspector.png" width="362" alt="Score Reel Display Inspector" class="img-responsive pull-right" style="margin-left: 15px"/>

-This is the component on the parent game object that tells the reels to which position they need to turn.
+This is the component on the parent game object that receives score numbers from the game and tells the individual reels to which position they need to turn to.

 - **ID** defines the display ID.
 Remember that displays are [connected at runtime](xref:displays#setup), so this is the identifier that the GLE uses to send data to it.
 - **Speed** defines how quickly the reels should rotate.